Heppenheim: History

 The Heppenheim Conference (Heppenheimer Tagung), a meeting of leading liberals on 10 October 1847 in the Halber Mond (“Half Moon”) Hotel, was a prelude to the German Revolution in 1848 and 1849.
 Given this historical connection, the Free Democratic Party (FDP, Freie Demokratische Partei) was founded on 11 December 1948 in Heppenheim.

 There were Jews living in Heppenheim by the Middle Ages.
 The town was part of the Archbishopric of Mainz from 1232 to 1803 and there were repeated ecclesiastical measures undertaken to persecute Jews.
 Jewish life in the town was wiped out during the persecution that accompanied the Plague in 1348 and 1349.
 The modern community was founded in the 17th century.
 About 1900, there were some 40 Jewish families, with 200 to 300 people living in town.
 That figure fell to 113 people by 1933, a result of migration and emigration.

 Martin Buber, Zionist and honorary professor of religious sciences at the University of Frankfurt am Main, is the best known Jewish inhabitant of Heppenheim where he settled in 1916.
 In February 1938, he left the country and emigrated with his family to Jerusalem.
 On 9 November 1938, Kristallnacht, Buber's house was looted and his 3,000-volume library was destroyed.
 In May 1939, there were still 37 Jews in Heppenheim, but in September 1942, the last few Jewish residents were deported.
 The former synagogue's location, now a memorial, has stone marking the perimeter of the synagogue destroyed in 1938.
 A plaque bears the inscription, Hier stand die 1900 erbaute und 1938 zerstörte Synagoge. (“Site of the synagogue, built in 1900 and destroyed in 1938.”).
 An additional plaque with the title Im Gedenken an die Ermordeten (“In memory of the murdered”) lists the names of 29 former Heppenheim Jews.
 The psychiatric institution in Heppenheim took part in the Nazi “euthanasia” crimes, and was also a “collection facility,” where Jewish psychiatric patients were sent on the way to the gas chamber.

 Beginning on 28 May 1942, a subcamp of Dachau/Natzweiler-Struthof concentration camp was located in Heppenheim.
 It was closed on 18 December 1942, but opened again as Heppenheim subcamp on 15 June 1943.
 It was permanently closed on 27 March 1945 when the town was occupied by American troops at the end of the fighting in Hesse.
 The prisoners in Heppenheim were put to work in the SS institution Deutsche Versuchsanstalt für Ernährung und Verpflegung.

+In 1955, the town celebrated its 1,200th anniversary and opened the new open-air stage "Freilichtbühne".
+It is still in use today, seats around 2500 people and also proved its worth at the Hessentag 2004.

 In 2004, the town hosted the 44th Hessentag state festival.